nico-corthorn/esg-portfolio/README.md

 ### New York Times

 More than 80,000 articles were collected from the New York Times API.
 Articles starting from 2001.
 Only business section was considered.
 Collected the headline, snippet, subjects, and organizations of each article.
 Data available in data/nyt.csv.
+Code used available in code/NYT_scraper.ipynb.

 Source: https://developer.nytimes.com/